vvoutilainen/dsenvs/condaenv.md

  - R.R (e.g. in RStudio installed with the environment);
  - R.ipynb (in Jupyter).

-See section *Using NoobQuant `conda` environments* below for more on how to run the examples.
+See section *Using `conda` environments* below for more on how to run the examples.

-## Using NoobQuant `conda` environments
+## Using `conda` environments

 In this section we cover tips on how to use the new `conda` environment.

-There are some general tips that one should consider:
+### Some general tips

  - Make sure Python executable points to one in the new `conda` environment (check with `import sys; print(sys.executable)`).
 The path should be something like *~/Anaconda3/envs/<env_name>/python.exe*.
 Also make sure that Python import paths include the packages directory of the new environment (check with `print(sys.path)`).
-The path should be something like *~/Anaconda3/envs/<env_name>/~*.
+The path should be something like *~/Anaconda3/envs/<env_name>/*.
  - Make sure R executable points to one in the new `conda` environment (check with `print(file.path(R.home("bin"))`).
 The path should be something like *~/Anaconda3/envs/<env_name>/lib/R/bin/x64*.
 Also make sure R import paths contain **only** the packages directory of the new environment (`print(.libPaths())`).
 The path should be something like *~/Anaconda3/envs/<env_name>/lib/R/library*.
 If there are other paths, reset the paths using `.libPaths("~/Anaconda3/envs/<env_name>/lib/R/library")`.
+   - If `.libPaths()` contains other library paths (e.g. from different standalone R versions) wrong packages might be imported on notebook load-out, and these packages cannot be reloaded.
+This can cause compatibility problems with other packages in the notebook instance.
+The solution I can recommend is to be pedantic about R packages management.
+In particular, do not install any R packages into Windows *HOME* path (usually *User/Documents*) where other R versions might pick them up from.
+Always use separate package folders (outside of *HOME*) for each R version!
+See more about R load-out in text [[standalone_r.md]].
+- If Jupyter kernel dies/restarts when running `rpy2` commands (for example with error *"Fatal error: unable to initialize JIT!"*): The reason might be that `R HOME` path is not set and `rpy2` does not find the R installation that came with the environment (see [this](https://stackoverflow.com/a/53639407)).
+In this case we need to add a path for R in this particular Python kernel:
+  - Find the *kernel.json* for Python Jupyter kernel (e.g. *~/jupyter/dev2021_py/kernel.json*).
+Add section `"env": {"R_HOME":"/home/your/anaconda3/envs/my-env-name/lib/R"}`.
+For more, see [this](https://stackoverflow.com/a/60869259/7037299) and [this](https://stackoverflow.com/questions/39347782/getting-segmentation-fault-core-dumped-error-while-importing-robjects-from-rpy2/53639407#53639407).
+  - An ad-hoc solution in a single notebook is:
+    ```
+    import os
+    os.environ['R_HOME'] = '~/Anaconda3/envs/<env_name>/lib/R'
+    ```
+- In theory, Python and R kernels of the new `conda` environment should be accessible in Jupyter when run from *base* `conda` environment, see [here](https://ipython.readthedocs.io/en/stable/install/kernel_install.html) under section *"you can make your IPython kernel in one env available to Jupyter in a different env"*.
+However, I have run to all kinds of problems with the R kernel, e.g. [this](https://github.com/IRkernel/IRkernel/issues/309), [this](https://github.com/jupyter/jupyter/issues/353), and R installation not being found when called from Python instance with *rpy2*.
+Thus, I have found it easier to use Jupyter Lab from within each `conda` environment.
+This is why we install Jupyter in every environment and not just in `base` as usually suggested (see e.g. discussion [here](https://stackoverflow.com/a/39623487/7037299)).
+Make sure to launch Jupyter from custom environment (e.g. first `conda activate dev2021`, and only then `jupyter lab`).

 ### Using Python and R in Jupyter Lab